-These four fairs are held periodically at one of the following places by rotation: Haridwar, Allahabad (Prayaga), Nashik district (Nashik and Trimbak), and Ujjain.
-The main festival site is located on the banks of a river: the Ganges (Ganga) at Haridwar; the confluence (Sangam) of the Ganges and the Yamuna and the invisible Sarasvati at Allahabad; the Godavari at Nashik; and the Shipra at Ujjain.
+These four fairs are held periodically at one of the following places by rotation: Haridwar, Prayag Raj (Allahabad), Nashik district (Nashik and Trimbak), and Ujjain.
+The main festival site is located on the banks of a river: the Ganges (Ganga) at Haridwar; the confluence (Sangam) of the Ganges and the Yamuna and the invisible Sarasvati at Prayag Raj; the Godavari at Nashik; and the Shipra at Ujjain.

 Bathing in these rivers is belived to cleanse a person of all sins.